 I remember in the old days of mentoring if a coordinator was asked how many male VS female mentors they have, the average length of a match, or how many match closure were made in any given year, they would stare in to space.
 My we have come a long way.

-5.)
-You travel more than anyone we know.
-Where does your energy come from?
 I attribute my drive, my energy, my excitement to one seven letterword – PASSION.
 I believe so much in the power of mentoring.
 Multiple mentors in my life contributed to my success from an early age through college and beyond.
 My own involvement with my mentee for 16 years cemented my belief in how mentoring can make a difference.
 If I did not believe, if I did not have passion, I could never get on a plane every day, every week to share my wisdom and enthusiasm with people all across the world.
 It is so exhilarating.
 I also believe that every child in America that could benefit from a mentor deserves one.
 I cannot do it alone.
 I am a grandmother of five grandchildren.
 I am in the twilight years and I need to ensure that others carry on the passion.
 I am working at this every day and so happy, blessed, thrilled, and thankful for this wonderful journey.